Skip to main content

 • Click on Save.

-The interface is successfully created, and the related interfaces appear together in a common color background, see figure below.
+The interface is successfully created, and the related interfaces appear together in a common color background.
 The original WAN Interface (WANx) under which the new Interface is created appears disabled and a new native Interface is created with the name WANx_0 (here WANx is WAN2).
 The new Sub Interface is disabled by default and must be enabled after creation.

 • Uncheck the All Interfaces check box to view only enabled interfaces.
 The new Interface creation is complete.